 The rest of us thought nothing of it… Until Mom returned from the grocery store the following evening with a frozen berry pie to bake.
 That craving must have been much stronger than any of us realized!

-So let’s talk about how to make these healthy cookies!
+So let’s talk about how to make these healthy apple pie cookies!

 You’ll start with one of my trusty cookie dough recipes.
 You’ll need white whole wheat flour (like this!), which has the same exact health benefits as regular whole wheat flour but a lighter taste and texture.
 That really lets the chewy texture of these cookies shine!
 Then for added softness and chewiness, you’ll whisk in a tiny bit of cornstarch.
 Such a nifty trick, isn’t it?

 With just 1 ½ tablespoons of butter or coconut oil (but I truly prefer the rich flavor of butter in these cookies!), you’ll also mix in extra vanilla extract.
-That boost of vanilla enhances the butter’s flavor, which makes these cookies taste much more buttery and indulgent than they really are!
+That boost of vanilla enhances the butter’s flavor, which makes these cookies taste much more buttery and indulgent!

-Instead of refined sugar, you’ll use coconut sugar (like this!) to sweeten your cookie dough.
+To sweeten your cookie dough, you’ll use coconut sugar (like this!).
 It’s an unrefined sweetener that comes from coconuts, but it doesn’t actually taste like coconuts!
 It has a rich, caramel-like flavor similar to brown sugar, but it pours like granulated sugar.
 It’s a staple in my pantry!

 After chilling the cookie dough, you’ll drop it into small mounds on your baking sheet.
-I just use a spoon and spatula for this!
-To make it round and make the well in the center, moisten your fingers with a tiny bit of water first.
+I just use a spoon and spatula for this — no special equipment!
+To make each mound of cookie dough round and form the well in its center, moisten your fingers with a tiny bit of water first.
 This trick prevents the cookie dough from sticking to your hands!

 The filling is even easier to make!
 You’ll toss finely diced apples (yes, very finely… even smaller than the size of miniature chocolate chips!) with a little cinnamon, and then you’ll cook those on the stove.
-This softens the apples so they’re not entirely raw when you bite into the cookies… Because the cookies don’t bake long enough for the apples to fully cook through!
+This softens the apples so they’re not entirely raw when you bite into the cookies… Because the cookies don’t bake long enough for the apples to fully cook all the way through in the oven.
 Just before spooning the filling into your cookie dough, you’ll toss it with a little pure maple syrup (like this!), for a sweetness boost.

 Remember to gently press the filling down into those wells!
 The filling does not spread or change shape while baking… So it will look exactly the same as it does when you pop your baking sheet in the oven, even though the cookie dough typically spreads some!